CityWorth it

 What Puerto Vallarta actually is

-The honest read: the old core earns the trip.
-The Zona Romantica and the malecon are genuinely fun to walk, the food is strong, and the city is the natural launch point for whale watching in winter and day trips across the bay into Riviera Nayarit.
-The high-rise strip is skippable.
-If you book there by accident, you’ll spend a lot of time in taxis getting back to the part worth seeing.
+The honest read: the old core earns the trip and the towers don’t.
+The Zona Romantica and the malecon are properly walkable and fun, the seafood is real, the nightlife runs late without feeling like Cancun, and the city is the natural launch pad for winter whale watching and boat days across the bay into Riviera Nayarit.
+Book into a hotel-zone high-rise by accident and you’ll spend your holiday in taxis crawling back to the part worth seeing.
+Base right, and you barely touch a car.

 How it’s laid out